jonasoesch/p9/paper.md

 #### H3: Cueing

 We found that animation focused participants on a smaller group of characters.
-But this seemingly did not help them interpret the relationship according to the authors intention.
+But this seemingly did not help them correctly interpret the relationship.
 One explanation might be that the animation design was not clear enough.
 Another explanation might be the following: interpreting the relationship between two charts is certainly a process that happens after identifying a relationship (>>Comparison).
 It is therefore even further removed from the levels of visual perception that are affected by the animated-static distinction.
 It would therefore be surprising to find a difference in this measure while not finding one in the *relationship*-measure.

 #### H4: Object constancy

 Participants who saw an animated transitions didn't switch back and forth as often as the ones who saw the static transitions.
 The difference was highly significant.
 We conclude from this that animated transitions helped maintain object constancy between the charts.
 Interestingly, this did not lead to shorter but rather to longer viewing durations.
-The ...
+This might either imply that the readers had difficulties to interpret animated transitions or that they were more engaging.
+Which leads us to the last hypothesis.

 #### H5: Engagement

-We were surprised to find that participants did not report a higher level of *flow* when they saw animated transitions.
+We were surprised to find that participants did not report a higher level of *focused attention* when they saw animated transitions.
 Especially because we enjoyed them a lot ourselves.
 One explanation might be the setting which was very task-oriented.
 Participants got paid a fixed amount for the experiment and were probably focused on efficiency.
 Interestingly, the participants who saw animated transitions wrote significantly longer answers (*answer length*) in the same time (*typing duration*) when they saw animated transitions.
-Which may indicate that they were more engaged but that we have chosen the wrong sub-scale (*flow*) to be able to find it.
+Which may indicate that they were more engaged but that we have chosen the wrong sub-scale (*focused attention*) to be able to find it.

 ### Conclusions

-Based on the literature and the above findings we arrive at several conclusions about how the nature of transitions and animation.
+Based on the literature and the above findings we arrive at several conclusions about  the nature of transitions and animation.
 We came to believe that animation indeed guides the readers eye between transitions and therefore supports object constancy and cueing at the level of perception.
-But the results also show that relationships are interpreted at a much higher level and perceptual differences don't directly influence this interpretation.
+But the results also indicate that relationships are interpreted at a much higher level and perceptual differences don't directly influence this interpretation.
 Finally, we are still unsure about how animation precisely influences engagement.

-### Analysis methods

-TODO
+###Limitations

+Much of the stories were designed before our conceptual understanding of transitions and animation was as clear as it is presented in this work.
+The types of transitions that are present in the experiment are therefore more strongly driven by the needs of the story than by our theoretical understanding of the properties of different transitions.
+This weakens the link between our results and the theoretical framework we have proposed.

 # Implementation

+To quickly create narrative visualizations and animated transitions for the experiment, we have built a visualization tool that would simplify this task.
+The solution presented in this chapter might look simple, even obvious to the reader.
+But our first attempts to implement animated transitions resulted in a tangled mess of spaghetti code and attest that the problem does not have a straightforward solution.
+We conclude that the simplicity of the proposed solution is therefore more a sign of conceptual clarity than a sign for the  mundanity of the problem.

 ## Requirements

 #### Online narrative visualization

 Much the specification of the experiment has already been described in a previous section (>>Experiment).
-Essentially, we needed a way to build web-based narrative visualizations with animated transitions for the experiment.
-It was therefore an obvious choice to use the common HTML, CSS , SVG and ECMAScript stack for the implementation; also because the author is familiar with it.
-For increased programmer convenience through type checks, we have used TypeScript to generate the final ECMAScript.
+To run it on Amazon Mechanical Turk we needed to build web-based narrative visualizations with animated transitions.
+It was therefore an obvious choice to use common web-technologies like HTML, CSS , SVG and ECMAScript for the implementation.
+For increased programmer convenience through type checking, we have used TypeScript to generate the final ECMAScript.

-The D3 library [@Bostock-11:datadrivendocuments] was used to generate the final SVG-code from the data.
-D3 was chosen because, again, the author is familiar with it; it has become the de-facto standard for data visualization on the web; and it is general enough to stay out of the way when a custom implementation is preferable.
+The D3 library [@Bostock-11:datadrivendocuments] was used because it abstracts some of the more tedious parts of generating SVG-code from data.
+D3 was chosen because it is currently the de-facto standard for data visualization on the web and it does not impose a certain structure in the code like many frameworks do.

 #### Rapid prototyping